didriknielsen/survae_flows/README.md

 Composable building blocks of SurVAE flows include:
 * **Bijective:** Invertible deterministic transformations.
 The usual building blocks in normalizing flows.
 * **Stochastic:** Stochastic transformations with stochastic inverses.
 VAEs are an important example.
-* **Surjective (Gen.):** Generative surjections are deterministic in the generative direction with a stochastic right-inverse in the inference direction.
+* **Surjective (Gen.):** Deterministic transformations in the generative direction with a stochastic right-inverse in the inference direction.
-* **Surjective (Inf.):** Inference surjections are deterministic in the inference direction with a stochastic right-inverse in the generative direction.
+* **Surjective (Inf.):** Deterministic transformations in the inference direction with a stochastic right-inverse in the generative direction.

 <img src="assets/illustrations/transforms_fig.png" width="800">